AxelEngA/PowerBI_IntroExtroAnalysis/README.md

 ### In this small project I have gathered Introvert/Extrovert data from Kaggle.
 #### https://www.kaggle.com/datasets/rakeshkapilavai/extrovert-vs-introvert-behavior-data

-The data is visualized in the PBIX above.
+The data is visualized in the attached PBIX file.
 Key insights are the following:
 * Introverts have a significantly higher occurence of stage fright.
 * Extroverts has a higher social event attendance and on average larger friend circle.